Vickers: Current status of Vickers

 After the Second World War Vickers-Armstrongs manufactured commercial aircraft.
-In 1959 it introduced the VC10 jet aircraft, which is still in service with the Royal Air Force.
-In the same year the government forced a merger with Bristol Aeroplane Company, English Electric and Hunting Aircraft to form the British Aircraft Corporation (BAC).
+In 1959 it introduced the VC10 jet aircraft and in the same year the government forced a merger with Bristol Aeroplane Company, English Electric and Hunting Aircraft to form the British Aircraft Corporation (BAC).

 Alongside the achievements of BAC, the Hawker Siddeley Group were also experiencing success with the likes of the Hawker Harrier 'Jump Jet' and Hawker Siddeley Trident passenger aircraft.
 The two companies competed side by side for contracts throughout the 1960s and early 1970s, until the British Government expressed a desire for the two entities to merge.
 Finally, on 29 April 1977, the two companies were finally nationalised and a new company, British Aerospace Plc, emerged.

 The rail business acquired by Vickers was sold to Alstom in 1989.